meta-llama/llama-recipes/llama-demo-apps/README.md

 To see how to query Llama2 and get answers with the Gradio UI both from the notebook and web, just launch the notebook `Llama2_Gradio.ipynb`, replace the `<your replicate api token>` with your API token created [here](https://replicate.com/account/api-tokens) - for more info, see the note [above](#replicate_note).

-enter your question, click Submit.
+Then enter your question, click Submit.
 You'll see in the notebook or a browser with URL http://127.0.0.1:7860 the following UI:

 ![](llama2-gradio.png)